By Dr. Karen Becker, DVM

-The next best thing you can feed your pet is a commercially available raw diet.
+It’s the next best thing you can feed your pet.
 This is a raw food diet that someone else has done the heavy lifting to prepare.

-It’s important that the diet is balanced, and you should be aware that there are raw food pet diets entering the market that are not yet proven to be nutritionally complete.
+It’s important that the diet is balanced.
+You should be aware that there are raw food pet diets entering the market that are not yet proven to be nutritionally complete.
 These foods often say “For supplementation or intermittent feeding” on the label.

 You’ll know if the raw food you’ve selected is balanced because it will say it right on the packaging: “This food has been proven to be nutritionally complete or adequate for all life stages.”

-At the present time, these diets are found only in the freezer section of small/privately owned or upscale pet boutiques – not in the big box pet stores.
+At the present time, these diets are found only in the freezer section of small/privately owned or upscale pet boutiques.
+They are not yet in the big box pet stores.
 You can also find a selection online.

-Human-grade canned food.
 If the label doesn’t say the ingredients are human grade, they’re not.
-Pet food made with human-grade ingredients is also a great deal more expensive, so that’s another way to tell what you’re getting.
+Pet food made with human-grade ingredients is also a great deal more expensive.
+That’s another way to tell what you’re getting.

 This type of diet is the most expensive you can feed your pet.
 What I tell my clients is, “If you have more money than time, you can purchase human-grade canned food for your dog or cat.
 But if you have more time than money, I recommend you make a balanced, homemade diet right in your own kitchen for a fraction of the cost.”

 - Human-grade dry food.
 As I discussed earlier, dry food is not as species-appropriate as a moisture-dense diet.
-Human grade is very important because the food is approved, in theory, for human consumption, which means it doesn’t contain low quality rendered by-products.
+Human grade is very important because the food is approved, in theory, for human consumption.
+This means it doesn’t contain low quality rendered by-products.

 - Super premium canned food which can be found at big box pet supply stores like Petco and PetSmart.